Lekopien/binary_trees/README.md

 * All files were created and compiled on Ubuntu 14.04.4 LTS on gcc 4.8.4 \
 using the flags -Wall -Werror -Wextra and -pedantic
-* All files were linted for syntax and style with [Betty](https://github.com/holbertonschool/Betty)
+* All files were linked for syntax and style with [Betty]

 ## Table of contents
 Files | Description